Suzhou

 ARRIVAL TO SUZHOU

-I arrived to Suzhou Railway Station.
-There are 2 railway stations in Suzhou.
+I arrived at Suzhou Railway Station.
+Suzhou actually has two railway stations.
 The other one is Suzhou North Railway Station.
-You should avoid it as it’s far from the city, although the Suzhou metro system connects it with the city centre.
+I recommend avoiding Suzhou North, as it’s quite far from the city centre, even though it’s connected by the metro system.

 SUZHOU – VENICE OF THE EAST

-Because of its canals, stone bridges, pagodas and meticulously designed beautiful gardens, Suzhou is one of the top tourist destinations in China.
-The Classical Gardens of Suzhou were added to the list of UNESCO World Heritage Sites in 1997 and 2000.
-People also call it “Venice of the East”.
+Thanks to its canals, stone bridges, pagodas and beautifully designed classical gardens, Suzhou is one of the top tourist destinations in China.
+The Classical Gardens of Suzhou were recognized as a UNESCO World Heritage Site in 1997 and 2000.
+Suzhou is often referred to as the “Venice of the East.”

-If you look at the map of Suzhou, the main historical part is a rectangular area, encircled by the main canal.
-To find it easily, look for Lindun Road metro station, it’s more or less in the centre of that area.
-Almost all places of interest are there.
+If you look at a map of Suzhou, you’ll notice that the main historical area forms a rectangular shape, encircled by the city’s main canal.
+To locate it easily, look for Lindun Road metro station.
+It sits roughly in the centre of this area.
+You will find almost all major attractions within this historic zone.

 GUANQIAN STREET – THE CITY CENTRE

-The Xuanmiao Temple is a prominent Taoist temple, with a long history.
-It’s right in the centre of old Suzhou and it’s worth a visit.
-I would suggest that every visitor to Suzhou goes to this colourful area.
+Xuanmiao Temple is a significant Taoist temple with a rich history.
+Located in the centre of old Suzhou, it’s well worth a visit.
+I highly recommend that every visitor explore this vibrant part of the city.

-Guanqian street and the whole surrounding area are full of shops, restaurants and markets.
-It was very busy, especially in the evening, with people shopping or looking for a place to eat.
-Shops were open until very late.
+Guanqian Street and its surrounding area are filled with shops, restaurants and markets.
+The atmosphere is especially lively in the evenings, as people shop or search for a place to eat.
+Many shops stay open late into the night.

 Guanqian Pedestrian Street